 Loops control the repetition of Routines and the choice of stimulus parameters for each.
-PsychoPy can generate the next trial based on the method of constants or using an adaptive staircase.
 To insert a loop use the button on the left of the Flow panel, or the item in the Experiment menu of the Builder.
-The start and end of a loop is set in the same way as the location of a Routine (see above).
+The start and end of a loop is set in the same way as the location of a Routines (see above).
 Loops can encompass one or more Routines and other loops (i.e. they can be nested).

 It is usually best to use trial information that is contained in an external file (.xlsx or .csv).
 When inserting a loop into the flow you can browse to find the file you wish to use for this.
 An example of this kind of file can be found in the Stroop demo (trialTypes.xlsx).
 The column names are turned into variables (in this case text, letterColor, corrAns and congruent), these can be used to define parameters in the loop by putting a $ sign before them e.g. $text.